Resource Development Planning, Feasibility & Due Diligence

 Our focus includes conceptual and quantitative modeling for characterizing resource potential for initial project development, development planning, feasibility studies, due diligence, project life extension and expansion.
 Our personnel are accomplished at integrating and interpreting acquired data to develop or refine the conceptual or numerical model of a geothermal system.
 We apply our expertise in geothermal systems to develop numerical simulations firmly tied to a viable conceptual model.

-Geologica Geothermal Group has performed numerous due diligence studies of geothermal facilities from evaluation of resource capacity and reserves, expansion and development costs, drilling risk assessment, power plant operations and maintenance to environmental compliance and risk related to potential soil and regional hydrogeology.
+Geologica Geothermal Group and our expert associates have performed numerous due diligence studies of geothermal facilities from evaluation of resource capacity and reserves, expansion and development costs, drilling risk assessment, power plant operations and maintenance to environmental compliance and risk related to potential soil and regional aquifers.
 Data is interpreted and integrated into a conceptual model which describes the geometry, heat fluid flow, and geochemical dynamics of the reservoir.

 Numerical simulations, grounded in the conceptual model and calibrated to natural state conditions, and production histories are used to evaluate reservoir decline and to guide resource optimization.